Patio Refresh: A Dreamy Escape

 Our Patio, Reimagined

 When Mark and I bought this house over six years ago, one of the biggest draws was the spacious patio.
-At our last place, we only had a small deck that looked straight into the neighbor’s windows — not exactly inviting.
+At our last place, we only had a small deck that looked straight into the neighbor’s windows.
+Not exactly inviting.
 We even passed on the option for a third car garage just so we could have this outdoor space.
 We imagined summer evenings with friends, family BBQs, and slow mornings with coffee in hand.
 A little staycation spot just steps from our back door.

 But reality didn’t quite match the dream.

 Early on, I bought a patio set made from plastic wicker.
 At first, it looked nice.
 But it didn’t take long to realize how frustrating it was to keep clean.
-Dirt would settle into the crevices and become impossible to wash out — even with a power washer.
+Dirt would settle into the crevices and became impossible to wash out, even with a power washer.
 Eventually, the wicker started cracking and flaking off.
 The whole set turned brittle and sad.
 We stopped sitting out there altogether.
 In fact, we didn’t use the patio at all last summer.
 That space we’d once prioritized started to feel forgotten.

 My old patio set.
 The plastic was breaking down and the dirt was hard to wash off.